ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 ## ALIGN OPEN ACCESS PLANS WITH CO-AUTHORS

-- [ ] **Agree on open access routes and APC funding** with all co-authors early to align on publishing strategy and comply with funder and institutional policies.
+- [ ] **Agree on open access routes and APC funding** with all co-authors early to align on a publishing strategy and comply with funder and institutional policies.
 - [ ] **Credit all authors and collaborators** and include clear citation information, such as a Cite-as file or citation statement.

 ---